Meetmandli/django-channels-demo/README.md

 Add necessary urls in chat/urls.py and include it in mysite/urls.py.

-# to saw the output
+# to see the output

 python manage.py makemigrations